mikaelarguedas/gazebo_models/README.rst

 Limitations
 -----------
-Tested only on png images, dimansions 170*170px
+Tested only on png images, dimensions 170*170px

-blender file provided to test on othe image size
+blender file provided to test on other image size

 TODO
 -----
-Test on other images format
+Test on other image formats

 Generate sdf 1.5 files also